Echo Dot (5th Gen) Review: Small but Mighty

 Another major addition is the ultrasound motion detection.
 The Dot can detect when you enter or leave a room, triggering occupancy-based routines.
 You can have lights automatically turn on when you walk into the kitchen and turn off after 10 minutes of inactivity.
 This feature transforms the Dot from a passive listener to an active home automator.

 Furthermore, the Echo Dot 5th Gen doubles as an Eero Wi-Fi Extender.
-If you already have an Eero mesh network, this device can add up to 1,000 square feet of coverage and support speeds up to 100 Mbps.
+If you already have an Eero mesh network (or plan to upgrade your streaming setup with the Fire TV Stick 4K Max), this device can add up to 1,000 square feet of coverage and support speeds up to 100 Mbps.
+Combine this with the Echo Show 8 for visual smart home control, or pair two Echo Dots for stereo sound.
 For users with dead zones in back bedrooms, this feature alone justifies the price tag.

 Alexa Intelligence and Responsiveness